gaelcolas/datum/README.md

 In short, they abstract the underlying data storage and format, in a way that will allow us to consistently do **key/value lookups**.

-The main reason(s) it is not based on SHIPS (or @Beefarino's Simplex module, which I tried and enjoyed!), is that the PowerShell Providers did not seem to provide enough abstraction for read-only key/value pair access.
-These are still very useful (and used) as an intermediary abstraction, such as the FileSystem provider used [here](./Datum/Classes/FileProvider.ps1).
+The main reason(s) it is not based on [SHIPS](https://github.com/PowerShell/SHiPS) (or Jim Christopher, _aka [@beefarino](https://twitter.com/beefarino)_'s [Simplex module](https://github.com/beefarino/simplex), which I tried and enjoyed!), is that the PowerShell Providers did not seem to provide enough abstraction for **read-only key/value pair access**.
+These are still very useful (and used) as an intermediary abstraction, such as the FileSystem provider used in the [Datum FileProvider](./Datum/Classes/FileProvider.ps1).

-In short I wanted an uniform key, that could abstract the container, the store, and the structure within the Format.
+In short I wanted an uniform key, that could abstract the container, storage, and the structure within the Format.
 Imagine the standard FileSystem provider:

 > Directory > File > PSD1